flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/emergency-electric.md

 - OFF:
     - GEN 1 line contactor opens.
+    - GEN 1 keeps operating and supplies one fuel pump per wing directly.
     - The AC BUS 1 channel is supplied from GEN 2 through bus tie contactors.
-This is used for smoked drill.
+    !!! note ""
+        This pushbutton is part of the smoke drill procedure.
+In order to isolate the cause of electrical smoke, the flight crew manually extends the RAT and enters Electrical Emergency configuration by turning the main generators off.
+This deactivates all non-essential electrical equipment.
 - SMOKE Light
     - Amber light when smoke is detected in the avionics ventilation duct.